upb-lea/materialdatabase/README.rst

 ~~~~~~~~~~~~~~~~~

 * Human-readable database based on a .json-file
-    * The database currently contains 19 different materials as shown in the following table
+    * The database currently contains 19 different ferrite materials as shown in the following table
+    * The database includes data from manufacturer datasheets,the Princeton MagNet project and self measured data

 |material_overview|